The Taiwan POW Camps Memorial Society

 Information for families, researchers and POW camp tours.

-For the past 22 years, the Taiwan POW Camps Memorial Society has researched and documented the history of the 16 former World War II Japanese prisoner of war camps on the island of Taiwan, formerly known as Formosa.
+For more than 25 years, the Taiwan POW Camps Memorial Society has researched and documented the history of the 16 former World War II Japanese prisoner of war camps on the island of Taiwan, formerly known as Formosa.

 The Taiwan POW camps held over 4,350 Allied POWs and were some of the worst in all of the Far East, including those on the infamous Death Railway.
 More than 10% of the Taiwan POWs died in captivity from starvation, sickness, overwork and beatings from cruel guards.